-- The Commissioner has 60 days to review your petition and it appears you may be eligible to seal your records, a copy of the petition is sent to the District Attorney (D.A.) who has 60 days to object. - Within 65 days of the objection or no response from the D.A., the petition is sent to the court that handled your case. - If there is an objection from the D.A, the court holds a hearing within 21 days.
+- If you were not convicted or adjudicated for the offense, the Commissioner has 30 days to review your petition and if it appears you may be eligible to seal your records, a copy of the petition is sent to the District Attorney (D.A.) who has 30 days to object.
+If you were convicted, or adjudicated to be delinquent or a youthful offender, the each timeline is 60 days, not 30 days. - Within 65 days of the objection or no response from the D.A., the Commissioner sends the petition to the court that handled your case. - If there is an objection from the D.A, the court holds a hearing within 21 days.
 If there is no objection, the court can allow your petition on the papers. - A judge can allow or deny your petition based on the "best interests of justice" and has to make written findings of fact.